nus-cs2103-AY2021S1/tp/docs/DeveloperGuide.md

 Since Trackr stores and manages its data recursively, the commands for Module, Tutorial Group and Student work similarly.

 #### Design Considerations:
-**Aspect: List to contain the models**
+**Aspect: List to contain the data types**
-- Alternative 1: Use a single generic `UniqueList` that contains the models.
+- Alternative 1: Use a single generic `UniqueList` that contains the data types.
     - Pros: Code that is easier to maintain due to abstraction.
     - Cons: Harder to implement.
 - Alternative 2 (Current choice): Use a separate `UniqueList` for each model such as `UniqueModuleList`.